Государственный архив Ростовской области

 - Gosudarstvennyi arkhiv Rostovskoy oblasti

 State Archive of Rostov Oblast was established in 1920, as the Central Historical Archive and later on as the Archive of the October Revolution.
 It had collected all the documents from the archives existing in the Rostov province at this time.
-Its research fonds were divided into two main groups: documents from pre-revolutionary and post-1917 period.
+Its record groups were divided into two main groups: documents from pre-revolutionary and post-1917 period.

 In 1934 documents referring to the military forces of the Soviet Union were transferred into the newly established regional military archive.